Photo by Susan Detroy

 During the planning process, I will get to know the two of you in depth in order to incorporate all the personal elements that will make your day special.

 I will meet with you both for a free one hour consultation.
 Then we meet again after I have sent you some questions, and talk about how you want the ceremony to be between the two of you: What you say to each other, what you gift each other, what music is played, who else speaks or reads a passage, who hands you the rings, and the order of things.
 I help you to craft a ceremony that is uniquely you, and then I handle the details so that on the day of the wedding you can focus on enjoying the day.

-If you’d like to talk in person or by phone about how I can help, call me at (541)345-5058, or email me via the form below and I will get right back to you.
-This initial conversation is offered at no charge.
+I look forward to hearing from you and bringing your dream day to life!
+You can reach me by phone at (541)345-5058, or email me via the form below and I will get right back to you.
+I am also available to travel and perform ceremonies anywhere along the west coast.
+Our initial conversation is offered at no charge.

 Weddings, Blessings, Celebrations